Elicon-IL/EDA-Tools/README.md

 ###Count Library Gates

 - This report generates an accurate count of all the library gates within the module you choose.
-- If you run it on the **top module** you will get an accurate count of all the libraray gates in the netlist
+- If you run it on the **top module** you will get an accurate count of all the library gates in the netlist

 Report Example -
 ```